danielfroz/knowledgebase-rag-demo/INSTALLATION.md

 ## Prerequisites

-The solution is containerized and can be easily installed/configured using Docker or Podman.
+The solution is containerized and can be easily installed/configured using Podman or Docker.

 In case you want to use Docker, adapt the commands replacing podman binary with docker (just replace the name `podman` with `docker` on each command).
 Same applies to Windows users, adapt commands as necessary.